-Our average trade receivables turnover days remained stable for FY2016, FY2018 and 1H2019.
-Our average trade receivables turnover days were relatively higher for FY2017 mainly because certain trade receivables resulted from the licensing of broadcasting rights in FY2016 remained unsettled as at 31 December 2017, resulting in the higher balance of trade receivables as at 31 December 2017 unproportional to the revenue for FY2017.
+Our average trade receivables turnover days were approximately 187.7 days, 243.3 days and 198.4 days for FY2016, FY2017 and FY2018, respectively.
+Our average trade receivables turnover days increased by 55.6 days for FY2017 as compared to FY2016 mainly as a result of the relatively lower beginning balance of trade receivables for FY2016.
+Our trade receivables turnover days decreased to 198.4 days for FY2018 despite the increase in trade receivables from approximately RMB68.3 million as at 31 December 2017 to approximately RMB99.3 million primarily due to the significant increase in revenue in FY2018.
 Our trade receivables turnover days were generally within the range of the credit period granted to our customers during the Track Record Period.

-As at 31 October 2019, approximately RMB48.1 million and RMB48.7 million, representing approximately 22.9% and 49.0% of our outstanding trade receivables as at 30 June 2019 and 31 December 2018, respectively, had been settled.
+As at [31 May] 2019, approximately RMB[30.2] million, representing approximately [30.5]% of our trade receivable outstanding as at 31 December 2018 had been settled.

-Prepayments, other receivables and other assets
+Prepayment, other receivables and other assets

-Our prepayments, other receivables and other assets primarily consist of prepayments under the co-investment arrangement, prepayments, loans receivables and deposits and other receivables.
+Our prepayments, other receivables and other assets primarily consist of prepayment under co-financing arrangements, prepayments, loans receivables and deposits and other receivables.